leos/DocVersionRedirector/README.md

 # ![icon](https://raw.githubusercontent.com/leos/DocsVersionRedirector/master/static/icons/icon48.png) DocsVersionRedirector

-Chrome extension always redirect to the exact version of the documentation that you want.
+Chrome extension that redirects you to the exact version of the documentation that you want.

 For example, DocsVersionRedirector can automatically redirect: https://docs.python.org/2.7/library/index.html to https://docs.python.org/3.6/library/index.html.

-This is useful if you seach and end up on some other random version of the docs.
+This is useful if you search for a page in the docs and end up on some other random version of the docs.

-Currently works on:
+## Supported Sites

 | Project     | Site                             | Type      |
 | ----------- | -------------------------------- | --------- |